Thato Mosehle

 Thato Thelma Mosehle (born 6 April 1995) is a South African doctor and beauty pageant titleholder who was crowned Miss Supranational South Africa 2021 and represented South Africa in Poland and was crowned the 2nd Runner-up.

 She also participated in Miss South Africa 2020 where she was crowned the 1st Runner-Up.

 Life and career

 Mosehle was born in Stilfontein, North West, South Africa.
 She started school as Strathvaal Primary School and completed high school at The High School for Girls Potchefstroom.
 Thato obtained her Bachelor of Medicine and Bachelor of Surgery (MBChB) degree from the University of the Free State in 2018.

-By 2020, Mosehle was completing her internship from Tshepong Hospital in Klerksdorp when entering 62nd edition ofMiss South Africa.
+By 2020, Mosehle was completing her internship from Tshepong Hospital in Klerksdorp when entering 62nd edition of Miss South Africa.

 Pageantry

 Miss South Africa 2020

 Mosehle first gained national prominence when she competed in Miss South Africa 2020, held on 24 October 2020.
 She was representing the North West province and she crowned as first runner-up, behind winner Shudufhadzo Musida.